SenudaHR/Five-Band-Audio-Equalizer/README.md

 ## Schematics

-You can find the circuit diagram, filter specifications, and layout suggestions [PCB Design].
+You can find the circuit diagram, filter specifications, and layout suggestions [`PCB design`].

 ---